Chaitanyabhat08/shipthis/README.md

 ## Deployment

-- *Netlify*: Deployed the frontend on Netlify, and use a cloud-based MongoDB service for the backend.
+- *Render*: Deployed the monorepo on render, and it delivers frontend and backend on the same server.

 ## Code Repository